 Let X = your head measurement.
 There are three pattern pieces we need to get: the hat band, the hat "doughnut" and the hat top.

-The sparkly teal I've chosen for the exterior is a jersey knit with sequins sewn on it.
+The sparkly teal I've chosen for the exterior is a jersey knit with sequins sewn on it, found at the Mill End Store.
 Since jersey is stretchy, I fear it'll make a floppy hat, and I want a little structure to show the cool circles and angles of the beret.
 Therefore, I cut the pattern once in jersey and once in polyester bridal satin (bright white), layer them together, and baste around the perimeter of each piece within the seam allowances.
 This is called flat-lining, and once it's done I treat the pieces like one piece, like I've made a new fabric that is jersey on one side and woven on the other.
 Flat-lining is a good way to give a pretty but flimsy fabric the qualities of the hidden one, in this case the stability of a stiff woven cloth.
 For the lining, I pick a pink plaid from my stash.
 And since the sequins are potentially scratchy, I cut the hatband as a skinnier version of itself and do the same with lining, so that I can sew them together and get the inside of the hatband pink instead of sequins.

 Then I pull out some scraps of the organic cotton I used for my lunch bag, and cut the pieces out again for a second hat: red floral exterior and poly satin lining.
 For the red hat, I cut the regular hatband and fold it lengthwise, since there are no sequins to scratch the forehead or get stuck in the hair.